[mc4wp_form id="1782"]

 About the Author: Benjamin L. Clark writes and works as a museum curator.

 My wife and I love books.
 Books were a big part of our mutual attraction early in our relationship.
 In early October 2015, we decided to take a few days off and attend the Iowa City Book Festival.
-It was cold, but it was a joyous trip — our first as a little family since our son was born a couple months earlier in July.
-The book festival happened to coincide with a food writers conference my wife wanted to attend there, but there was plenty for me and our infant son to enjoy too with all the book-ish fun.
-I had the huge thrill of meeting Sara Paretsky, and visiting the Szathmary Culinary collection at Iowa State University.
-And of course, buying lots of books.
+It was cold, but it was a joyous trip — our first as a little family since our son was born a few months earlier.
+The book festival coincided with a food writers conference my wife wanted to attend there, but there was plenty for me and our infant son to enjoy, too, with all the book-ish fun. was thrilled to meet thriller writer Sara Paretsky and visit the Szathmary Culinary Collection at Iowa State University.
+And, of course, buying lots of books.

 I bought one of the books and grabbed all the LFL swag I could in good conscience.
-I really regret, especially now that he’s gone, I didn’t get a picture of he and I together.
+I really regret, especially now that he’s gone, that I didn’t get a picture of him and me together.

 In this sixth installment of Maggie Sullivan mysteries, Maggie‘s friend Rachel Minsky is accused of killing a man that “had it coming.”
 Rachel is an independent Jewish woman of means who runs her own construction company in Dayton, Ohio with a private nature.
 Why has Rachel’s loyal but dangerous right-hand man also disappeared?
 Why has Rachel kept so many secrets?
 Can she survive when they unravel around her?
 Once again, private investigator Maggie Sullivan finds herself surrounded by questions and too few answers.